Top of the page

 Psoriasis is usually a long-term problem.
-Symptoms tend to come and go in a cycle of flares, when symptoms get worse, and remission, when symptoms improve and go away for awhile.
-In other cases psoriasis may persist for long periods of time without getting better or worse.
+Symptoms tend to come and go in a cycle.
+There are flares, when symptoms get worse, and then remission, when symptoms improve and go away for awhile.
+In other cases, psoriasis may persist for long periods of time without getting better or worse.

 Call your doctor if you have:

-If you are currently being treated for psoriasis, call your doctor if you:
+If you are being treated for psoriasis, call your doctor if you:

 Your doctor can often recognize psoriasis by looking at your skin, scalp, and nails.

-Most cases are mild and can be treated with:
+Most cases of psoriasis are mild and can be treated with:

 Depending on what type of psoriasis you have, treatment may also include: